chibicode/chibicode-2018/src/pages/posts/don-t-try-to-be-an-influencer-try-to-be-a-nerd-instead-don-t-try-to-maximize-your-impact-try-to-maximize-your-interest-instead/index.md

 I no longer care about maximizing my impact to the world.
 I now only care about maximizing my interest for things I like.

 I also realized that I actually couldn't care less about making the world a better place.
-Of course I'd like the world to be a better place, but to be completely honest, I no longer feel the pressure to be involved in shaping the world.
+Of course I'd like the humanity to prosper, but to be completely honest, I no longer feel the pressure to be involved in shaping the world.

 This has certainly made me happier.
 Hope this advice helps you somehow.